Smoke3785/smoke-machine-js/docs/API.md

 <a name="helperFunctions.projectAudit"></a>

 ### helperFunctions.projectAudit()
-Iterates over all files (excluding node_modules and the like) to determine the (roughly estimated) number of lines of code in a given project
+Iterates over all files (excluding node_modules and the like) to determine the (roughly estimated) number of lines of code in a given projectAsynchronous

 **Kind**: static method of [<code>helperFunctions</code>](#helperFunctions)
 <a name="helperFunctions.crc32"></a>